ThinhLe881/chat-server/README.md

-# Chat Server - Thinh Le
+# Chat Room

+A simple console chat room app using C++ TCP socket and threading